AnyBody/ammr/Docs/BodyModels/Shoulder-arm_model.rst

 The Shoulder Arm Model
 ======================

-This model contains data from two different persons.
+The ShoulderArm model contains data from two different persons.
 Most of the data that has been used in this model comes from the Dutch Shoulder Group and their `should model available online
 <http://homepage.tudelft.nl/g6u61/repository/shoulder/overview.htm>`_